ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

     - On the other hand, size-related complaints are more noticeable in luxury items.

     - Complaint patterns reveal a gap between quality and customer expectations.
 Cheaper products tend to have more physical failures (e.g., broken, defects).
-Luxury products, on the other hand, more often contains subjective dissatisfaction (e.g., cheaply made) or focuses more on value for money and expectations.
+Luxury products, on the other hand, more often show subjective customer dissatisfaction (e.g., cheaply made) or focus more on value for money and expectations.
 As a result, customers tend to judge luxury items more critically.

     - Luxury reviews emphasize value-for-money discussions, while cheap product reviews emphasize affordability, showing that price plays a different psychological role across segments.